Unicon/shib-cas-authn3/README.md

 New Features 3.0
 -------------------------------------------------------------
-Support for IdP version 3.0.0
+Support for IdP version 3.0.0+

 Release Notes
 -------------------------------------------------------------
+3.1
+* Ability to define custom parameter builders in the IdP settings
+* Bump version to IdP 3.2.1
+* Bump version to CAS Client 3.4.1

 3.0.0-1
 * Applied a fix to a bad reference in the Spring config file (issue #1).
 (No change to the binary/release, hence the "-1")